TechnoMageKOMT/Programming_Notes/JavaScript/JonasSchmedtmann/DataStructures_ModernOperators_Strings/O_Strings.md

 ## replace() and replaceAll() method

+`.replace(searchString, replacementString)`

-This method takes in two methods.
+This method takes in two arguments.
 The first is the substring that needs to be replaced and the second is what it needs to be replaced with.
+It replaces the **first occurence** of the searchString with the replacementString.

 As in the example above chaining is also possible: